 GosuGamers Dota 2 section is recruiting

-Are you a DotA 2 fan who wants to write about his favorite game and/or maintain one of the richest tournament databases in competitive DotA?
+Are you a Dota 2 fan who wants to write about your favorite game and/or maintain one of the richest tournament databases in competitive Dota?
 Apply to become a GosuGamers crew member and start building your connections with the industry.

-GosuGamers is an eSports portal mostly specializing in Dota 2, Hearthstone, Heroes of the Storm, Counter-Strike and just recently League of Legends and Overwatch.
-The website has its roots from back in 2002 and in its twelve year history it’s evolved into one of the premier places for eSports coverage, providing news, featured content, VODs, replays, player and team rankings, matchticker and in-depth event coverage.
+GosuGamers is an eSports portal mostly specializing in Dota 2, Hearthstone, Heroes of the Storm, Counter-Strike League of Legends and just recently Overwatch.
+The website has its roots from back in 2002 and in its twelve year history has evolved into one of the premier places for eSports coverage, providing news, featured content, VODs, replays, player and team rankings, matchticker and in-depth event coverage.

 What being part of the GosuCrew will give you?